Vikms95/js-top-battleship/_planning/steps.md

   <!-- :get reference to the element previously dragged and remove its opacity property -->
   <!-- // if ship is placed outside of any square, it does not get places nor it reappears on the pool -->
   - SETUP FUNCTION -
-  -Before starting game, function to let the player place their name andships -Placing out of bounds or totally not on the board is handled, but need to check about placing the ship on a square which already has a ship class added to it, in that case, return
+  -Before starting game, function to let the player place their name and ships -Placing out of bounds or totally not on the board is handled, but need to check about placing the ship on a square which already has a ship class added to it, in that case, return
   -For each placement of ship, add the values of ID's of each one to an array within an array of arrays -Use that to create the gameboard later on